 All of the Concession Contracts held by Alvopetro were initially subject to a base 10% government royalty, other than the Bom Lugar oil field which is subject to a base 5% royalty.
 In 2021, the ANP introduced legislation to reduce the government royalty rate for medium and small producers from the rate of 10% to 7.5% and 5.0%, respectively.
-Alvopetro received approval for the rate reduction applicable to medium producers which reduced the government royalty rate to 7.5% effective May 1, 2022 for the Caburé natural gas field and the Mãe-da-lua oil field.
-Following production commencement from the Murucututu natural gas field in October 2022, the Company also applied for the reduced royalty rate on this field.
+Alvopetro received approval for the rate reduction applicable to medium producers which reduced the government royalty rate to 7.5% effective May 1, 2022 for the Caburé natural gas field and the Mãe-da-lua oil field and effective April 1, 2023 for the Murucututu natural gas field.